-This gray beast led us to ask a crucial question: “Does putting devices in students’ hands mean that access to technology is also in students’ hands?”
+That led us to ask a crucial question: Does putting devices in students’ hands mean that access to technology is also in students’ hands?

 While socioeconomic conditions are usually the primary reasons that students and their families struggle with out-of-school connectivity, there are other reasons digital inequality is prevalent in our district.
 Using surveys, focus groups and student interviews, we were also able to assess all possible factors, such as household income, family dynamics and locations of residences within the district.

 After assessing the available Wi-Fi options in the district, it was important to determine how our students in all our needs categories could access Wi-Fi outside of school.
 Researching and collaborating with local providers, community groups or other entities is helping our district provide Wi-Fi to all of our students and their families.

 Incorporating instructional technology into our classrooms became an educational challenge for our students who didn’t have access to their education outside of the school day.
 It was important to us that our digital equity plan focused on providing Wi-Fi for educational use, so through teacher surveys and classroom observations, we were able to determine what educational access students would need outside of the classroom.

 While we obtained the necessary funding for the initial Wi-Fi connectivity initiative, it was important that we also considered other financial factors that would affect our yearly technology budget.
 These factors includes staffing, professional development, data plans and increased demand for the out-of-school connectivity.

 Eileen Belastock, CETL, is director of technology and information at Nauset Public Schools in Orleans, Massachusetts.
 This is an updated version of a post the originally published on Aug.
 28, 2018.